AntonioDehesa/tilop/Mix/APIs.md

 ### Layered System

 A layered system means that you might launch a request on server a, store the data on server b, and authenticate on server c.
+Components of a REST system cannot see beyond their own layer.

 ### Cacheability

 A RESTful API should support cacheability, using values such as "Last modified on".
+This way, we dont need to make unnecesary requests.

 ### Uniform design

 ### Code on Demand

 ## CRUD